OL- TRAM 100mg Tablet

 - If you are or may be pregnant: During pregnancy, Tramadol should be taken only if clearly needed as it may harm the unborn child.
 Talk to your doctor about the possible risks and benefits.

 - If you are breastfeeding: Breastfeeding while taking Tramadol is not recommended.
-The drug passes into breastmilk and can lead to undesirable effects in breasted infants, such as difficulty breathing, noisy or shallow breathing, unusual sleepiness, limpness, and confusion.
+The drug passes into breastmilk and can lead to undesirable effects in breastfed infants, such as difficulty breathing, noisy or shallow breathing, unusual sleepiness, limpness, and confusion.

 - Tramadol can cause extreme drowsiness and dizziness and affect your coordination.
 Do not drive, operate machinery, or do any activity that requires alertness until you are able to do it safely.